Getting around Canberra

 Buses

 Transport Canberra operates the public bus and light rail network, a convenient and cheap way for visitors to get around the capital.
-Use the journey planner to find out just how easy it is to get around Canberra.
+Use the real time journey planner to find out just how easy it is to get around Canberra.

 Transport Canberra's fleet includes easy access (i.e. no step) buses for people with reduced mobility, and these are used on the high frequency routes known as Rapid services.
 Select Rapid services also have specially designed carry racks making it convenient to commute or cover longer distances when cycling by taking your bike on a bus.
 You can also take your bike on the light rail.